A Brief History of Opals

 The first opal was found in 400AD in a cave in Kenya, and is thought to have been brought over from Ethiopia.
 As more of these gemstones continued to be discovered, they quickly became symbols of wealth, due to their stunning beauty.

-Throughout history, opals have also been regarded as symbols of love, hope, purity, prosperity, truth, luck and some have even believed that opals hold magical powers.
-This wide range of beliefs held about opals is largely in part to its translucent nature, allowing the stone to reflect nearly any color on the spectrum of the rainbow.
+Throughout history, opals have also been regarded as symbols of love, hope, purity, prosperity, truth, and luck.
+Some have even believed that opals possess magical powers.
+This wide range of beliefs is due largely in part to its translucent nature, allowing the stone to reflect nearly any color on the spectrum of the rainbow.

 The most common sources for opals are often Australia and Ethiopia.
 Although the first opal wasn't discovered in Australia until 1849, it continues to be one of the largest importers of the stone.
 Opals can also be found naturally in Hungary, the Middle East, Mexico, and Peru.